SMU-CompSci/a4-e-commerce/ReadMe.md

 * Implement all rotations and color adjustments yourself
 * Do **not** use Java's built-in `TreeMap` or `TreeSet`
 * Handle duplicate IDs by updating the existing product (or rejecting the insertion)
-* Tree must pass Red-Black property checks (optional: implement a validation method)
+* Tree must pass LLRB invariant checks (optional: implement a validation method)

 ---